 This week is the hardest week of training.
 In total (Saturday to Saturday), I will have run a total of 52 miles (or 83.7 km).
-Not including hill training, which I will do today and cross training (consisting of body weight, resistance and core training) on Monday and Friday, along with active recovery on Sunday (rest day but typically includes stretching, yoga or foam rolling).
-This week, as in all of my past marathon trainings, is tough both mentally and physically.
+Not including hill training, which I will do today and cross-training (consisting of body weight, resistance, and core training) on Monday and Friday, along with active recovery on Sunday (rest day but typically includes stretching, yoga or foam rolling).
+This week, as in all of my past marathon training, is tough both mentally and physically.
 I will be running or working out approximately 10 hours and 50 minutes of my week.

 Let me just break it down for you:

 - Let’s estimate I sleep 8 hours a night or 56 hours of the week, 33% of my time

 - Daily chores, errands, activities of daily living (cooking, eating, showering, dressing) 48 hours of the week, 28% of my time

 - I’m working part-time at 16 hours of the week, 10% of my time with commuting 6 hours of the week, 3.6% of my time (total 13.6%)

 - Watching TV or doing other hobbies and blogging 20 hours in a week, 12 % of my time

 - Hanging out with friends, entertainment, etc 12 hours a week, 7.2% of my time